kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 failure is a Byzantine fault.
 So is a program masquerading as Bitcoin, but designed to convince others to confirm transactions in an order designed to leave payees empty-handed.
-So, in a manner of speaking, are messages from an Ethereum users on different tines of the Ethereum DAO "fork".
+So, in a manner of speaking, are messages from Ethereum users on different tines of the Ethereum DAO "fork".

 However, to my knowledge, only proof-of-work rules have succeeded at